ANSANJAY/Odigos-Strategic-Vision/README.md

 # **Odigos Product Roadmap**

 ## **Introduction**
-Odigos has emerged as a trailblazer in the observability space, leveraging the power of 🐝eBPF to deliver high-fidelity, low-overhead monitoring for modern cloud-native environments.
+Odigos has emerged as a trailblazer in the observability space, leveraging the power of eBPF  🐝  to deliver high-fidelity, low-overhead monitoring for modern cloud-native environments.
 As someone deeply passionate about product building and observability, I see immense potential in Odigos to become the default choice for developers and SREs looking to simplify monitoring without compromising performance.

 My journey from being an eBPF engineer to a Product Manager has given me a unique perspective on how to bridge technical innovation with product strategy.
 Having previously worked unofficially with the Odigos team and studied the APM market for over a year, I am confident in my ability to take Odigos to the next level.